ancleo/ClusterCirc_SPSS/README.md

 spacing as an alternative to other clustering techniques like conventional cluster analysis.

-ClusterCirc can be applied to raw data or on item loadings on two orthogonal factors or components from principal component analysis, exploratory or confirmatory factor analysis.
+ClusterCirc in SPSS can be applied to raw data or on item loadings on two orthogonal factors or components from principal component analysis, exploratory or confirmatory factor analysis.
 If ClusterCirc is used on raw data, principal component analysis is performed before ClusterCirc